 The stunning, incomparable Rolls-Royce Wraith coupe

-is just over a year old, having debuted at the 2013 Geneva Motor Show
+is still rather young, having debuted at the 2013 Geneva Motor Show

 .
 Soon, it will be joined by a convertible variant, to be named the Wraith Drophead Coupe